llrocha/llrocha.github.io/index.md

 September 2010 - July 2011 (11 months)

 - Developed a system for extracting information from electronic publications of Brazilian courts.
-- *(Consider adding more details about your responsibilities and accomplishments in this role)*

 ### HB.SIS Informática Ltda